Ampliphase: Obsolescence

-KFBK in the California still maintains an RCA BTA-50H (the "last gasp" of the Ampliphase concept) as an auxiliary transmitter.
+KFBK in California still maintains an RCA BTA-50H (the "last gasp" of the Ampliphase concept) as an auxiliary transmitter.

-However, KFBK's main transmitter is a solid-state Harris unit, a prototype for which later renamed the DX-50.
+However, KFBK's main transmitter is a solid-state Harris unit, the prototype for which was later named the DX-50.
 KOH has long since scrapped its home-built "outphasing" transmitter for conventional units.

 In the post-WWII era very few transmitters of this type were made, except for special purpose orders that kept the transmitter design nominally commercially viable into the 1970s.
 With the oil crises of the 1970s and 1980s Pulse Duration and Pulse Step Modulation schemes for AM transmitters took hold at power levels at or beyond 50 kw.

 Currently, the only manufacturer of AM transmitters that uses phase modulation to achieve AM is SRK Electronics.
 However, their design is implemented entirely in the digital domain, so avoiding the maintenance issues of the analogue Ampliphase transmitters.